 Against this backdrop of annual PNW Regional Surplus and its specific seasonal character, west coast energy markets have changed dramatically in the last 10 years, affecting not only overall demand for surplus Columbia River hydropower but daily profitability - a fundamental restructuring of the market.

 BPA used to sell most of its surplus power to California.
-As substantial amounts of solar, wind, and conservation have come online, BPA can only sell its $37/MWh surplus power for a profit from about 6pm-12pm and for a couple of hours in the morning.
-The rest of the day, BPA loses money on the surplus power it sells.
+As substantial amounts of solar, wind, and conservation have come online, BPA can only sell its $37/MWh surplus power for a profit from about 6pm-12am and for a few hours in the morning.
+Many hours of many days, BPA loses money on the surplus power it sells.
 (Chart source: U.S. Energy Information Association)

 …which is being reflected in rate increases for their customers (30% in the last 10 years).
 BPA Rates are now significantly higher than “market” rates and the spread is expected to widen as the price of wind, solar, and storage continues to plunge.
 BPA Administrator Elliot Mainzer has acknowledged these conditions and (under)stated that further widening would be a problem.